 Business impact.
 Value.
 Those were real, tangible results from understanding the skills of our people, and that was with a manual approach.
 Technology enables this approach to scale, but we have to make it a priority first.

-Join me for this session and we’ll look at how skills and business value tie together, how employers are currently tracking and evaluating skills, the key ways your people gather those skills, and action items on how to approach this opportunity.
+In the video, we’ll look at how skills and business value tie together, how employers are currently tracking and evaluating skills, the key ways your people gather those skills, and action items on how to approach this opportunity.

 Ben Eubanks is the Chief Research Officer at Lighthouse Research & Advisory.
 He is an author, speaker, and researcher with a passion for telling stories and making complex topics easy to understand.